nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ## 1. Overview

+This section gives an overview about Kaji and the purpose of this user guide.

+### 1.1.
+About Kaji
-In the past learning experience, have you encountered these problems?
+In your past learning experience, have you encountered these problems?
 A large number of lecture notes and materials have made your computer desktop messy, and there is no way to find the materials you want.
 When the exam is approaching, you don’t know which subject to review first, or suddenly find that you have forgotten everything you learned before.
 No one wants to forget what they have dedicated time to learn.

 Don't worry! <strong>Kaji</strong> will help you solve all these problems!

-### 1.1.
-About Kaji
 KAJI is a schedule manager that implements Spaced Repetition, optimised for use via a Command Line Interface (CLI).

 ### 1.2.
 About this User Guide
-This User GUide is divided into four sections, Overview, Quik Start, Features, and Command Summary.
+This User Guide explains how to use Kaji.
+It provides an understanding of the features and commands, as well as some common use cases of this application.

+In this guide, we cover:
-<b>Overview section</b> will briefly introduce Kaji and its User Guide, also the Command Line Interface to you.
+* How to use the Command Line Interface (CLI)

-<b>Quik Start section</b> will guide you to make some preparations in advance and teach you how to run Kaji.

-<b>Features section</b> will introduce all features of Kaji according to different levels, you can learn features in details in this section.

-<b>Command summary section</b> will sum up different command type in a table.
+* Syntax of the commands available in different levels in Kaji
+* Common use cases for each command
+* Summary of all the commands

 ### 1.3.
 Understanding the Command Line Interface (CLI)
 A <b>command line interface (CLI)</b> is a text-based user interface (UI) used to view and manage computer files.
 Command line interfaces are also called command-line user interfaces, console user interfaces and character user interfaces.